 If an article of clothing (or home goods!), can answer all of the questions positively, then it makes it into the shop so you can feel good about the pieces that you’re buying.
 And, many of their pieces come in under a hundred dollars!

-Outerknown is Kelly Slater’s clothing line, and they’re super sustainable!
+Outerknown is Kelly Slater’s clothing line, and it’s one of my go-to eco friendly clothing brands!
 Check out their sustainability initiatives.
 They just released a women’s line last year, and I have been absolutely loving it.

 They’re committed to transparency, ethical manufacturing, and sustainable sourcing of materials.
 They’ve got organic cotton for days, and organic cotton uses 90% less water than conventional.

-Plus, they have men and women’s clothing so it’s nice to snag some pieces for Justin too.
+Plus, they have men’s and women’s clothing so it’s nice to snag some pieces for Justin too.